Oct 18, 2025

 9. Individuals authorized to access video/CCTV images while on campus may also access this data with portable smart devices as approved by the Chief Operations and Safety Security Officer or the President of the College.

-10. Departmental video/CCTV systems must be approved by the Chief Operations and Safety Security Officer, in consultation with the President of the College.
+10. Departmental video/CCTV systems must be approved by the Chief Operations and Safety Security Officer, and Chief Technology Systems/Data Security Officer in consultation with the President of the College.
+This requirement exists to ensure all systems meet security standards and do not create vulnerabilities that could compromise the College’s network through unauthorized devices or attack vectors.
 Approved departmental video/CCTV systems will be governed by this policy.
+Unauthorized systems are prohibited.

 1. Information relating to ongoing criminal investigations and anti-terrorism must only be released when approved by the Chief Operations and Safety Security Officer, in consultation with the President of the College.